patil-suraj/question_generation/README.md

 target text: `Who created Python ? <sep> When was python released ? <sep>`

+All the training details can be found in [this](https://app.wandb.ai/psuraj/question-generation) wandb project

 ## Results

 Results on the SQuAD1.0 dev set using above approaches.
 For decoding, beam search with num_beams 4 is used with max decoding length set to 32.